Adroiti/docs-for-code-review-tools/Cppcheck/unusedAllocatedMemory.md

 ## Description

-Variable `varname` is allocated memory that is never used.
+Variable is allocated memory that is never used.

 ## Further Reading